 Cold turkey is your best option if your child is skipping their morning nap but taking the afternoon nap.
 This will make for a pretty easy transition.
 Stop offering the morning nap and begin offering one nap at noon.

-If your child was taking the morning nap and skipping the afternoon nap, use the slow and steady approach.
+Use the slow and steady approach if your child is taking the morning nap and skipping the afternoon nap.
 Begin pushing their morning nap later by 15-30 minutes every couple of days until you land at noon.
 It will take about two weeks to land at noon and up to a month for your little one to fully transition into their new nap time.

 Aim for two hours of crib time.
 Sometimes kiddos who have recently transitioned to one nap take a short nap because they’re overtired and not quite used to stretching their wake window yet.
 If this happens, give them extra time to resettle and lengthen their nap.
 Also, use an early bedtime, about 30-60 minutes earlier than usual, to keep them well-rested.